Bittersweet World: Recording and production

 For Bittersweet World, Simpson worked with hit producers like Timbaland, King Logan of The Royal Court, Chad Hugo of The Neptunes, Kenna, Jack Joseph Puig, Jim Beanz, and J-Roc.
 John Shanks returned as producer, in addition to Simpson's collaborative partner and band guitarist Ray Brady, who introduced Simpson to the sounds of 1980s band Missing Persons.
 Timbaland, who "tapped into Simpson's love of '80s music," worked on six songs, while others were guided by Hugo and Kenna.
 Two tracks, "Outta My Head (Ay Ya Ya)" and "Ragdoll", were written with indie artist Santigold.
-"Murder" originally featured a rap from Gym Class Heroes frontman Travis McCoy, but he was replaced by Izza Kizza on the album version.
+"Murder" originally featured a rap from Gym Class Heroes frontman Travie McCoy, but he was replaced by Izza Kizza on the album version.
 "Little Miss Obsessive", a pop rock power ballad, is a duet with Tom Higgenson of the Plain White T's.

 Simpson wrote or co-wrote all of the album's songs, saying "This is my art and it's personal.
 If someone else writes the song without my input, it doesn't feel honest."
 At the 2007 MTV Video Music Awards, Simpson gave MTV a sneak peek of the album, describing the sound as being more beat-based in contrast to her previous guitar-driven sound.
 Simpson revealed the record was completed in November 2007, but that she was also continuing to write in anticipation of a March 2008 release.

 Music and lyrics

-Bittersweet World contains influences from 70s and 80s music, particularly synth-pop and new wave.
+Bittersweet World contains influences from '70s and '80s music, particularly synth-pop and new wave.
 Simpson said she was inspired by women like Chrissie Hynde, Debbie Harry and Pat Benatar, because "they are strong and vulnerable simultaneously, yet they still make you want to dance."
 The Timbaland-produced "Outta My Head (Ay Ya Ya)" has been compared to the sound of Missing Persons.
 Simpson said the song is a get-out-of-my-head track, saying, "I just have too many voices in my head, everyone having their own opinion."